 Lush, tropical Sri Lanka was once a main stop along historic spice trading routes, and its culinary heritage generously blends Indian, Portuguese, Dutch and British influences as a result.
 No wonder, then, that the country is still regarded as a destination for the adventurous gourmand.

 To learn more about the basics of the cuisine—as well as the Sri Lankan dishes that all travelers simply must try—we spoke with Dharshan Munidasa.
 A Japanese-born, Sri Lankan chef, restaurateur behind award-winning eateries Ministry of Crab, Kaema Sutra and Nihonbashi, and television host of popular series Culinary Journeys, he’s quite the local luminary…and has no shortage of tips on what to sample when visiting the ‘Pearl of the Indian Ocean’.

 While many people assume that Sri Lankan and South Indian cooking are almost synonymous, Chef Munidasa cautions against such generalisations.
 “Sri Lankan cuisine is the distant cousin of South Indian cuisine, but the curries are not as heavy.
 Our cuisine is original when it comes to the spices used, as well as our dishes: crab is our speciality, and the hopper (bowl-shaped pancakes made with coconut milk and palm batter) is one dish that’s unique to Sri Lanka.”

 Hoppers and string hoppers (nests of rice flour noodles) certainly rank among the local classics, as do dokottu rotis (chopped up pancakes fried with meat and vegetables), pittu (flour and coconut funnel cakes) and the Dutch-influenced lamprais, which consists of boiled eggs, aubergine, Dutch-style meatballs, and chilli.
 And a friendly word of caution: Sri Lanka’s fiery curries, which are typically made from coconut milk with a variety of spices and chillies thrown in, may test your pain threshold.

 If your weakness is seafood, a must-try is the local clay pot prawn curry, served with traditional wood-fired kade bread; chilli crab, daubed in spicy peppers, is another good bet.
-And for those eager to try a local favourite, pepper crab is a fine choice – particularly as black pepper is native to the island.
+And for those eager to try a local favorite, pepper crab is a fine choice – particularly as black pepper is native to the island.